WebAssembly/tool-conventions/BasicCABI.md

 wasm VM must do this in any case); however it may still be desirable to allow this functionality for debugging or in-field crash reporting.
 Future ABIs may designate a convention for determining frame size and local usage.

+### Function signatures

+Scalar types passed as arguments are passed via WebAssembly function parameters and returned via WebAssembly function results of their corresponding Wasm value types. `long double`, which has no corresponding Wasm value type, is passed as a pair of `i64` parameters and returned indirectly via a pointer to memory prepended to the function parameters.
+Empty structs and unions are ignored in both arguments and return positions.
+Structs and unions with a single element are passed and returned the same way their element would be.
+Other structs and unions are passed indirectly via a pointer to memory and returned indirectly via a pointer to memory prepended to the function parameters.

 ## Program startup

 ### User entrypoint